raymusvibe/statement-processor/README.md

 ### Swagger-UI:

-Once the application is running, a [swagger interface](http://localhost:8080/swagger-ui/index.htm) will become available
+Once the application is running, a [swagger interface](http://localhost:8080/swagger-ui/index.htm) will become available.
+One of the endpoints produces the report in JSON format, and the other allows users to download the report in CSV format.

 ## Technologies used